-Table 1-2 Definitions for technical, societal, and market readiness adopted by BRIGAID
+Table 1-2 Definitions for technical, societal, and market readiness adopted by BRIGAID public reception

 Category Definition Technical Readiness Technical readiness is the performance and effectiveness of an innovation to reduce climate-related risks, as shown in field tests and operational environments.

-Societal Readiness Societal readiness is the condition of preparing an innovation for a favorable public reception Market Readiness Market readiness is the potential of an innovation to develop a solid business case and attract investors.
+Societal Readiness Societal readiness is the condition of preparing an innovation for a favourable case and attract investors.

+Market Readiness Market readiness is the potential of an innovation to develop a solid business